-Mature applications are welcome and will be assessed on an individual basis.
+Mature applicants are welcome and will be assessed on an individual basis.

-Students gain ongoing, hands on, clinical experience in our on-campus clinic and will have an opportunity to complete clinical work placements in a variety of sites including the USA, South Africa, Australia, Britain and Ireland.
+Students gain ongoing, hands-on clinical experience in our on-campus teaching clinic and will have an opportunity to complete clinical work placements in a variety of sites including the USA, South Africa, Australia, Britain and Ireland.